(888) 340-0089

 Most states require nonprofits to file an annual or biennial report.
 This filing confirms that your organization’s public records are accurate and up to date.

 State reports typically verify details such as your nonprofit’s legal name, address, registered agent, and current officers or directors.
 Missing a required filing can lead to late fees, loss of good standing, or administrative dissolution.
+If you are unsure what to do after a missed deadline, review our guide on What Happens if a Nonprofit Misses a Filing Deadline?.

 Because requirements vary by state, it is important to check your Secretary of State’s website for deadlines and filing rules.
 Many states publish nonprofit-specific guidance directly on their official sites.